-5.2.1.6 Hardware
+5.2.1.4 Hardware

-Function: UPS settings
+Function: "UPS configuration"

-In the UPS menu you can select an UPS device (Uninterrupted Power Supply).
-In the settings you can select the UPS model, cable type, connection port (serial port or USB) and the length of the time-out.
+In the function you can select a UPS device desired (Uninterrupted Power Supply).
+For the connection of the UPS device to the Open-E iSCSI, the USB port is most frequently used.

+In the settings you can select the UPS model, cable type, connection port and the length of the time out.
 The time-out defines the time between a power failure and the moment the system will shut down.

-Single
+UPS support in mode "Single" means that Open-E iSCSI is the only system attached to this UPS and that there is no action necessary to do remote shutdown for other systems in the network.

-Means, that the server is the only system attached to this UPS and that there is no action necessary to do remote shutdown for other systems in the network.
+Single means, that Open-E iSCSI server is the only system attached to this UPS and that there is no action necessary to do remote shutdown for other systems in the network.

-Master

-Means, that the server is connected to the UPS and sends a signal through the network to shutdown other systems in the network.
+Master means, that Open-E iSCSI server is connected to the UPS and sends a signal through the network to shutdown other systems in the network.

-Slave

-Means, that the server is reacting on a "power down-signal" from an UPS master.
+Slave means, that Open-E iSCSI server is reacting on a "power down-signal" from an UPS master.